jonasjberg/autonameow/doc/design.md

         * Specified as command line options at program invocation

-#### 3. Construct a new file name from the data.
+#### 3. Perform actions

-* Fill fields in file name template with most probable values.
+1. Fill fields in file name template with most probable values.

+    * Construct a new file name from the data.

-#### 4. Rename the file.
+2. Rename the file.

-* (Ask user to proceed (?))
     * Do belt+suspenders sanity checks to make sure;
         * File still exists, is readable, etc..
         * Destination won't be clobbered, is writable, etc..
+        * (Ask user to proceed (?))

     * Rename file to the generated file name.

+3. Display results

+    * Print summary of results/actions performed/etc.
+        * Output is determined by the user.
+        * An option like `--dry-run` or similar would skip renaming altogether.

 Example